 You may ask why visit Iceland in November – two reasons really – the first is that one has a better chance to view the Aura Borealis in when it is dark.
 During the summer there is too much sunlight to view the Northern Lights.
 In November the average temperature is in the low to mid-40 degrees Fahrenheit range so it is not cold to visit.
 Remember, Iceland has the benefit of the Gulf Stream so even though it is far north it is not as cold as other locations on the same latitude.

 $10,143.44* per person (double occupancy)

 Reservation deadline for this tour is Jul.
 31, 2020

 All itineraries and prices are subject to change without notice and are based on estimated group size.
 A deposit of $5,000 per person is required to confirm your reservation.
 If traveling as a single occupant a $7,000 deposit is required.
 All major credit cards accepted for deposit.
-Deposits are fully refundable until the final payment deadline -minus processing fees.
+Because this is a specialized tour, deposits are nonrefundable.
+Dignity Travel highly recommends the purchase of travel protection at the time of deposit payment.
+Deposits may also be credited for future travel arrangements.
 Final payment is due by Aug.
 21, 2020

 Dignity Travel will assist you with your flight arrangements and travel protection purchase.

 Itinerary at a glance

 Arrive Reykjavik and transfer to 4-star hotel located in the city center so that you may experience everything the city has to offer with easy access.Dinner